Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

-This article provides an update on the ongoing Solar America Cities (SAC) program and shares how SAC cities have made code changes in response to the program’s call to identify and remove barriers to the use of solar energy in urban areas.
+This issue of Zoning Practice provides an update on the Solar America Cities (SAC) program and shares how SAC cities have made code changes in response to the program's call to identify and remove barriers to the use of solar energy in urban areas.

 About the Authors